PRAYING FOR UNITY

 1) Jesus prays passionately for our unity.
 As you read Jesus’ prayer in John chapter 17, notice how many times that Jesus highlights and pleads for oneness amongst His followers.

-2) The standard for unity is found in the relationships within the Trinity.
+.
 There is one God as three divine persons, the Father, the Son, and the Holy Spirit.
 Reading John chapters 14-16 helps us discover the love, submission, shared purpose, obedience, and humility that are all essential parts of true unity and are completed in the Father, Son, and Holy Spirit.

 3) We have a responsibility to maintain a unity that honors God.
 Unity is not just a good idea; it's something that God wants us to make every effort to keep.
 Listen to God’s heart on this topic of unity and imitate Him.